Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 * Implemented **Rate limiting** to protect against DDoS Attacks.
 * Integrated Managed AWS Rules:
   * **Common Rules** to protect against exploitation of a wide range of vulnerabilities including those described in OWASP publications.
-  * **Known Bad Input Rules** to block requests patterns that are known to be invalid and are associated with exploitation or discovery of vulnerabilities.
+  * **Known Bad Input Rules** to block request patterns that are known to be invalid and are associated with exploitation or discovery of vulnerabilities.
   * **Amazon IP reputation List**  to block sources associated with bots or other threats.

 2. AWS S3 Bucket